-This section provides summary information about the main fees and costs that you may be charged for the Fund.
+This section shows the fees and other costs you may be charged.
 The fees and costs charged by the Fund may be deducted from your account, from the returns on your investment or from the Fund's assets as a whole.
+Taxes are set out in Section 11 of this PDS.
+You should read all information about fees and costs because it is important to understand their impact on your investment.